2026 Estate Planning Checklist Boston

 • Other financial assets

-These designations can override your will if they’re not updated, so make sure they’re current.
+These designations will override your Will and Trust if they’re not updated, so make sure they’re current.

 Life changes, marriage, divorce, births, deaths, new homes, or changes in employment can all affect your estate plan.
 Make it a habit to review your plan every few years or after major milestones.